 Working from home, or at a table in your favorite café, or even in a hot-desking workspace is great.
 You’re swapping the water cooler for a cat and a coffee machine.
-As long as you have the determination and discipline to work rather than play/veg out to Game of Thrones, then you can expect a marked increase in productivity.
+If you have the determination and discipline to work rather than play, you should experience a marked increase in productivity.

 Is it really that easy?
 Well, it takes some effort to get in the zone.
 But one thing you don’t want is to be worrying about the security and privacy of your connection.
 That sort of distraction will reduce productivity, not increase it.